-We believe that our cash and cash equivalents as of June 30, 2020, which totaled \$38.7 million, plus the Loan Security Agreement with Bridge Bank, will be sufficient to meet our cash requirements through the at least the next twenty months including NDA approval and anticipated first commercial launch of PEDMARKTM in the United States.
+We believe that our cash and cash equivalents as of September 30, 2020, which totaled \$33,166 will be sufficient to meet our cash requirements through the at least the next twelve months.
 Our projections of our capital requirements are subject to substantial uncertainty.
 More capital than we anticipated may be required thereafter.
 To finance our continuing operations, we may need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio or from other sources.
 Given current economic conditions, we might not be able to raise the necessary capital, or such funding may not be available on financially acceptable terms if at all.
 If we cannot obtain adequate funding in the future, we might be required to further delay, scale back or eliminate certain research and development studies, consider business combinations or even shut down some, or all, of our operations.